The Documentary Podcast

 When Dr. Mahrang Baloch was a teenager, she joined hundreds of families across Pakistan's southwestern province of Balochistan to search for her father, who had disappeared.
 Activists and rights groups say thousands of ethnic Baloch people have disappeared over the past two decades, alleging many were detained by security forces, tortured and killed as part of operations against a long-running sep

-The Venezuelan Earthquakes
+The Venezuelan earthquakes

+The people of Venezuela are still reeling from the aftermath of two powerful earthquakes which struck near the capital Caracas in June.
 As buildings collapsed, the impact was devastating.
-Over two and a half thousand are recorded dead but, with tens of thousands of people still missing, the final number will be much higher.
+Over 2,500 are recorded dead but, with tens of thousands of people still missing, the final number will be much higher.
+We hear from people who were in Caracas and the nearby port of La Guaira - one of the worst

 Cast out: Faith of a gay Nigerian priest